optittm/survey-front-modal/README.md

 # OTTM User feedback Library

-Library used to get user feedback on a specific functionality for a company  monitoring his applications through OTTM.
+Library used to get user feedback on a specific functionality of your own site.
-The feedback is get by a modal where the user is invited to give a rating and a comment on the functionnality currently used.
+The feedback is given through a modal where the user is invited to give a rating and a comment on the functionnality currently used.

-# Install via npm
+## Install via npm

 In order to install the library, you need to have npm install.
 Then, run the following command:
 ```
 npm install ottm-modal-feedback
 ```

-# Usage
+## Usage

 Initialize the plugin by referencing the necessary files:
 ```